 At the doctoral level, international students may be eligible to receive funding from their academic department.
 Students must contact their respective academic department directly to review these funding opportunities.

-All international students are advised to seek financial aid through their country of citizenship, private foundations, and international agencies such as the World Health Organization, the Pan American Health Organization, and Rotary International.
+All international students are advised to seek financial aid through their country of citizenship, private foundations, and international agencies such as the Pan American Health Organization, and Rotary International.

 See attached pdf for programs providing loans and fellowships to international students and a list of support offered by country.

 Before you apply, and especially if you are accepted, here are some important things to consider:

 All Mailman School of Public Health students, both international and domestic, are ultimately responsible for funding their education.
 While the School of Public Health offers some fellowship support based upon a combination of merit and need, such funding is not guaranteed and, if granted, would likely apply only to the first and/or second year(s).

 Each School of Public Health MPH Program requires at least two years of full-time study.
 Some allow up to five years for completion of the thesis project, though during the thesis period, tuition is greatly reduced.
 Current tuition and fees can be found here.

 A monthly tuition payment plan is available.
 Information about the TuitionPay Payment Plan, can be found here.

 Timely tuition payment is critical each semester.
 Current students who are beyond the first semester and who have student account balances over $999 from a previous semester are not allowed to register for subsequent semesters.
 This may place international students in jeopardy of violating their student visas.